seboetzel/synthetic-respondents-pricing-classroom-exercise/README.md

 ## Teaching Materials

-- `Pricing_Analytics_Worksheet.xlsx` – Excel-based worksheet for transforming individual willingness-to-pay data into a price–demand relationship and deriving a profit-maximizing price.
+- **Pricing_Analytics_Worksheet.xlsx** – Excel-based worksheet for transforming individual willingness-to-pay data into a price–demand relationship and deriving a profit-maximizing price.
 The worksheet is designed for use with both empirical and AI-generated willingness-to-pay data.

+- **Vickrey Auction Explainer Video** – Short animated video introducing the logic of the sealed-bid second-price (Vickrey) auction used in the classroom exercise: https://www.youtube.com/watch?v=ZBLZAC7GPxY

 ## Classroom Exercise